Armstrong Creek (Vic.)

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-The suburb of Armstrong Creek has a median taxpayer income of $59,881 and an average income of $74,619 according to the latest postcode level ATO data aggregated by AreaSearch for the financial year 2023.
-This is higher than the national averages, which are $50,954 median and $62,728 average in Rest of Vic.
-Based on Wage Price Index growth of 8.25% since financial year 2023, estimated incomes for September 2025 would be approximately $64,821 median and $80,775 average.
-According to the 2021 Census, incomes in Armstrong Creek rank highly nationally, between the 78th and 78th percentiles for households, families, and individuals.
-The income bracket of $1,500 - 2,999 dominates with 47.8% of residents (7,881 people), similar to regional levels where 30.3% fall into this bracket.
-High housing costs consume 16.9% of income, but strong earnings place disposable income at the 76th percentile nationally.
+The suburb of Armstrong Creek had a median taxpayer income of $59,881 and an average of $74,619 in the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
+This is higher than the national averages of $50,954 (median) and $62,728 (average).
+By September 2025, based on a Wage Price Index growth of 8.25%, estimated incomes would be approximately $64,821 (median) and $80,775 (average).
+According to the 2021 Census, incomes in Armstrong Creek rank highly nationally, between the 78th and 78th percentiles for household, family, and personal incomes.
+The income bracket of $1,500 - 2,999 is dominant, with 47.8% of residents (7,891 people), similar to regional levels at 30.3%.
+Residents spend 16.9% of their income on housing costs, but strong earnings place disposable income at the 76th percentile nationally.
 The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income